mdn/content/files/en-us/web/api/shared_storage_api/index.md

 - {{domxref("WorkletSharedStorage")}}
   - : Represents the shared storage for a particular origin within a worklet context.
 Among other things, it defines methods to read the shared storage data.
 - {{domxref("SharedStorageWorklet")}}
   - : Represents the current origin's shared storage worklet.
-Contains the {{domxref("Worklet.addModule", "addModule()")}} method used to add a module to it.
-Unlike a regular {{domxref("Worklet")}}, `SharedStorageWorklet` can only have a single module added to it, for privacy reasons.
+It contains the {{domxref("Worklet.addModule", "addModule()")}} method for adding modules.
+Unlike a regular {{domxref("Worklet")}}, the `SharedStorageWorklet` can have only a single module added to it, for privacy reasons.
 - {{domxref("SharedStorageWorkletGlobalScope")}}
   - : Represents the global scope of a {{domxref("SharedStorageWorklet")}} module.
 Contains functionality to {{domxref("SharedStorageWorkletGlobalScope.register", "register", "", "nocode")}} a defined operation, and {{domxref("SharedStorageWorkletGlobalScope.sharedStorage", "access the shared storage", "", "nocode")}}.